 ANEM ALERT: Unacceptable interference in the work, insults, and threats directed at journalist Dejana Cvetković during the reporting from the protests in Surdulica.

-During the protest held in Surdulica on February 14, freelance journalist Dejana Cvetković, a contributor to Vreme, Cenzolovka, Južne vesti, Tampon zona, and other media outlets, was continuously harassed by demonstrators who obstructed her while she was recording the event, shouting that "only she cannot film them."
-They threatened to take and break her mobile phone, which is her essential work tool, and warned her that they would sue her if she published the recordings and photographs.
+During the protest held in Surdulica on February 14, freelance journalist Dejana Cvetković, a contributor to Vreme, Cenzolovka, Južne vesti, Tampon zona, and other media outlets, was continuously obstructed by demonstrators who prevented her from recording the event, shouting that "only she cannot film them."
+They threatened to confiscate and break her mobile phone, which is her essential working tool, and warned her that they would sue her if she published any footage or photographs.

-Members of the group of demonstrators directed insults at her, calling her "garbage," "liar," and using profanity.
-Some shouted "raped" and invited her to exchange phone numbers, suggesting that they already had her number.
-Shockingly misogynistic and sexist messages dominated, with insults and provocative questions such as "are you wearing thongs," as well as statements like "now it will turn out that we raped her."
-Personal information, social media accounts, and recordings of Dejana Cvetković were shared without authorization in a Viber group that includes participants of the protest.
-Her articles about minorities were also shared, accompanied by claims that they were funded by Albanians.
+She received insults from the group of demonstrators, such as "garbage," "liar," and profanity.
+Some shouted "raped" and invited her to exchange phone numbers, implying that they already had her number.
+There were shocking misogynistic and sexist messages, insults, and provocative questions like "are you wearing thongs," as well as statements like "now it will turn out that we raped her."
+Personal data, social media accounts, and recordings of Dejana Cvetković were shared without authorization in a Viber group that gathers participants of the protest.
+Her articles on minorities were also shared, along with claims that they are funded by Albanians.

-This award-winning journalist reported on events and messages expressed during protests following a traffic accident involving a young Albanian man from Prizren, a relative of the local bakery owner, in which local resident Rastko Jović was killed.
-Protests due to the lack of response from the police and other institutions transformed into demands for the local Albanian family's eviction from the area.
-While reporting on the protests and communications in the Viber group, she conveyed threats and calls for the persecution of the Albanian bakery owner's family.
+This award-winning journalist reported on the events and messages expressed during the protests following a traffic accident involving a young Albanian man from Prizren, a relative of the owner of local bakeries, in which local resident Rastko Jović was killed.
+Protests over the police's and other institutions' inaction turned into demands for the local Albanian family's eviction from the area.
+Reporting on the protests and communication in the Viber group, she conveyed threats and calls for the persecution of the Albanian bakery owner's family.

-“Such behavior represents a situation in which the Higher Public Prosecutor's Office must urgently respond due to incitement of racial, religious, and national hatred.
-Local officials who have access to the Viber correspondence must react and oppose the lynching,” emphasized Katarina Golubović, President of YUCOM.
+"Such behavior represents a situation in which the Higher Public Prosecutor's Office must urgently respond due to the incitement of racial, religious, and national hatred.
+Local officials who have access to the Viber correspondence must act and oppose the lynching," emphasized Katarina Golubović, president of YUCOM.

-“Dejana Cvetković is one of the best journalists, trained to report professionally while respecting the journalistic code, and is also highly sensitized to reporting on difficult and often taboo topics.
-It is unacceptable for her safety to be compromised, and she should have been protected by the police who were securing this gathering.
-We call on institutions to prevent the escalation of the campaign and threats against Dejana Cvetković,” stated Veran Matić, President of the Association of Independent Electronic Media and Coordinator of the Safe Line for reporting threats and attacks against journalists (0800 100 115).
+"Dejana Cvetković is one of the best journalists, trained to report professionally while adhering to the journalistic code, and is also highly sensitive to reporting on difficult and often taboo issues.
+It is unacceptable to jeopardize her safety, and she should have been protected by the police securing this gathering.
+We call on the institutions to prevent the escalation of the campaign and threats against Dejana Cvetković," stated Veran Matić, president of the Association of Independent Electronic Media and coordinator of the Safe Line for reporting threats and attacks on journalists (0800 100 115).

-The relevant institutions in Surdulica, Vladičin Han, and Vranje have been informed about the threats and security concerns.
+The relevant institutions in Surdulica, Vladičin Han, and Vranje have been informed about the threats and jeopardization of safety.

 The Association of Independent Electronic Media (ANEM)